JC-ARAGON/Data-Analytics-Portfolio/2_SQL_Project/README.md

 ## Project Overview
 This project analyzes **COVID-19 data using SQL Server**, focusing on **global and regional trends** in cases, deaths, and vaccinations.
 The analysis includes:
 - **Data Cleaning:** Handling missing values, removing invalid records, and ensuring data consistency.
-- **Exploratory Data Analysis (EDA):** Examining case growth, mortality rates, vaccination coverage, and trends over time.
+- **Exploratory Data Analysis:** Examining case growth, mortality rates, vaccination coverage, and trends over time.
 - **Advanced SQL Queries:** Using **JOINs, CTEs, window functions, and aggregations** to extract meaningful insights.

 The dataset comes from [Our World in Data](https://ourworldindata.org/coronavirus) and contains global COVID-19 statistics.